-Pool openings, as a process, is pretty much the reverse of the pool closing.
+Pool opening, as a process, is pretty much the reverse of the pool closing.
 It’s a topic that we’ve done before ~ many times.

 Today, I’ll skip the procedural stuff on how to open a pool, and focus on how to bring your pool chemistry back after a long winter.